adamrayw/chasierku/README.md

 ## Main Focus
 Make it easier for shop owner, to record sales or transactions quickly and safely.

+## Subscribe
+Register & subscribe [Here](http://chasierku.herokuapp.com/) and then you can use our app.

 ## Features
 - Tabs which is categories
 - Menu / Product